framer/motion/.github/ISSUE_TEMPLATE/bug_report.md

 import * as m from "framer-motion/react-m"
 ```

-### Motion One for React won't install
+### Motion for React won't install

-Different versions of Motion One for React are compatible with different versions of React.
+Different versions of Motion for React are compatible with different versions of React.

 React 19: `framer-motion@12.0.0-alpha.0` or higher
 React 18: `framer-motion@7.0.0` to `framer-motion@11.x`, or `motion`